 Thus, when it comes to the cost itself, it’s hard to predict it.
 Each project is different and requires an individual approach.
 In other words, because of customised software development, there’s no one price.

 What does it depend on?
 There are several factors that you have to take into consideration before making the evaluation.
-Among these, there are features, product complexity, amount of data etc. All of these factors have a direct impact on a final product, thus on an estimate.
+Among these there are features, product complexity, amount of data etc. All of these factors have a direct impact on a final product, thus on an estimate.

 What if you want to build an MVP?
 Is it a good idea?
 The answer is yes!
 When developing MVP, the company will identify the best solutions and ways to meet users needs.
 You’ll get to know how to implement your idea and which technology is the best to do that.
-All of that to make the MVP scalable and effective.
-Let’s not forget that although MVP is a basic version of the app, it still requires research and structured process to be built.
+All of it to make the MVP scalable and effective.
+Let’s not forget that although MVP is a basic version of the app, it still requires research and a structured process to be built.